Insight: U.S. enforcement of Iran arms embargo slipped during nuclear talks - sources

 U.S. sanctions for Iran's alleged human rights violations and support for militant groups remain in place, as do measures barring U.S. persons from most trade with Iran.
 A United Nations embargo on conventional weapons will be lifted in five years, and a U.N. embargo on ballistic missiles in eight.

-Multiple U.S. laws and regulations still bar the export of U.S. goods and technology to Iran, especially anything related to defense.
+Multiple U.S. laws and regulations still bar the export of U.S. goods and technology to Iran, especially anything related to defence.

 Obama administration officials say they continued to aggressively enforce sanctions against Iran throughout the negotiations, are still doing so, and will strictly enforce the remaining sanctions after the deal is implemented.